theman-oj10/CareerSync/docs/DeveloperGuide.md

 * 1a.
 System recognizes that user has entered invalid find conditions. <br>
   * 1a1.
 System displays an error message indicating the condition error(s). <br>
+  * 1a2.
+User enters new data. <br>
+    Steps 1a1-1a2 are repeated until the data entered are correct. <br>
-    Use case resumes from Step 2.
+    Use case resumes from step 2.
 * 2a.
 No matching internship entries found. <br>
   * 2a1.
 System displays a message indicating no matching results found and no internships will be listed in the main window. <br>
     Use case ends.